PolideaInternal/airflow-breeze-gcp-extension/README.md

-# Composer Airflow Contribution Container
+# Composer Airflow Breeze Container

+It's a breeze to have Airflow running for GCP-related development.

 ## About

-The Composer Airflow Contribution Container allows you to easily make a change to the apache/incubator-airflow repo and test your change without going through the overhead of manually setting up an Airflow environment.
+The Composer Airflow Breeze Container allows you to easily create development environment to work on apache/incubator-airflow repository and test your changes interfacing with GCP without going through the overhead of manually setting up an Airflow environment.

 It allows you to have multiple contribution workspaces simultaneously, storing them in subdirectories of its base directory.

+It also allows you to share common configuration

 ## Intended Usage